betajippity/Nuparu/README.md

 * OpenSubdiv is built with Ptex, TBB, and OpenGL support on all platforms.
 Additionally:
     * CUDA is supported on Windows, Fedora 37 x86-64, L4T, and RHEL
     * Metal is supported on macOS
+    * OpenSubdiv has been modified to work with OneTBB
 * blosc is built without AVX2 support.
 * OpenVDB is built without ABI compatibility for OpenVDB 3.x.x and without explicit instantiation.
 * NanoVDB is built with CUDA support.